-is the name of a domestic centre of Christian spirituality which has been located in the family home of a married couple, Linda Rainsberry and Patrick Treacy, since 2000.
+is the name of a domestic centre of Christian faith which has been located in the family home of a married couple, Linda Rainsberry and Patrick Treacy, since 2000.
 With their four children, they live at this centre at Ennisnag, Stoneyford, County Kilkenny, Republic of Ireland.
 Within the context that a family home can provide, this centre concentrates upon:

 The Four Relationships

-- the relationship with God
+- the relationship with God (The Father)

 - the relationship with one’s own nature and being (The Son and the imago dei)